EngineSquared/ES-RS/README.md

 xmake
 ```

-To run the demo, use
+To run the game, use
 ```bash
 xmake run
 ```